Tooth Knocked Out? Seek Prompt Care

 No, a knocked-out tooth will not naturally reposition or stabilise without dental care.
 Once fully dislodged, the tooth and surrounding structures require professional assistance.
 Without treatment, the area may develop complications such as gum changes, infection, or misalignment of nearby teeth.

-Even if pain or bleeding settles, you should still book an emergency visit.
-The dental team at our Bunbury clinic can evaluate the injury and determine what support is needed to protect your oral health.
+Even if pain or bleeding settles, it’s important to book an emergency visit.
+The team at our Bunbury clinic can evaluate the injury and discuss what support may be appropriate for your oral health.

 What happens if a baby's tooth is knocked out?

 When a baby tooth is knocked out, it is typically not reinserted, as this could harm the developing adult tooth beneath it.
-However, the injury still requires a dental examination to check for soft tissue damage or issues with neighbouring teeth.
+However, the injury still requires a dental examination to assess for soft-tissue damage or issues with neighbouring teeth.

 Depending on the child’s age and which tooth was lost, the dentist may recommend monitoring, spacing options, or future follow-up.

-Eversmile Dental provides urgent dental care for kids in Bunbury, with a dental team experienced in supporting families during dental emergencies.
+Eversmile Dental can assist with urgent dental care for kids in Bunbury, including support during dental emergencies.

 Can baby teeth be replanted?

-No, baby teeth are not reinserted once they have been fully knocked out.
+No, baby teeth should not be reinserted once they have been fully knocked out.
 Placing a baby tooth back into the socket can affect the growth and position of the adult tooth developing underneath.
 It may also increase the risk of other dental complications.

 Even though the baby tooth cannot be placed back, the area should still be examined by a dentist.
 The dentist will check for any soft tissue injury and assess nearby teeth.
 They may also take an X-ray to look for any tooth fragments or further damage.

-If your child has lost a baby tooth due to an accident or injury, contact Eversmile Dental as soon as possible.
-Early care can help protect their oral health as their smile continues to grow.
+If your child has lost a baby tooth due to an accident or injury, you can contact Eversmile Dental promptly for guidance.
+Early care may help support their oral health and development.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today